GoogleCloudPlatform/cloud-ops-sandbox/sre-recipes/recipes/configs_based/README.md

     # The same set of action templates as `break` are supported in `restore`
     - run: <shell command>
     - loadgen: stop
-  hint: <Put the hint for your recipe here.>
+  hint: "Put the hint string for your recipe here"
   verify:
     # This configures the multiple choice for asking user what service is
     # affected by this SRE Recipe.